go2hel/the-chaos-circuit/README.md

 ## 🎮 Play & Download

-You can play the latest version instantly in your browser or download the APK for Android from the official releases page.
+You can play the latest version instantly in your browser.

 - Play In Browser: Link to be updated
-- Download for Android: Link to be updated

 ## 🤔 How the Maps are being generated ?